mpsdantas/boilerplate-node/README.md

 ## Install

-Make sure you have `node` and `npm` installed.
-It is important to use a version higher than node 8.
+Make sure you have the recommended `node` and `npm` versions in this README.
+If everything is correct run this command on your terminal:

 `$ npm install --i`

+Make sure you have `MongoDB` installed and that your service is active, so edit the `variables.env.sample` file and save it to the root named `variables.env` with your database settings.

 ## Using